WEAR-TV

-WEAR-TV (channel 3) is a television station licensed to Pensacola, Florida, United States, serving northwest Florida and southwest Alabama as a dual affiliate of ABC and NBC.
-It is owned by Sinclair Broadcast Group alongside Fort Walton Beach–licensed MyNetworkTV affiliate WFGX (channel 35); Sinclair also provides certain services to Mobile, Alabama–licensed WPMI-TV (channel 15) and Pensacola-licensed independent station WJTC (channel 44) under a local marketing agreement (LMA) with Deerfield Media.
+WEAR-TV (channel 3) is a television station licensed to Pensacola, Florida, United States, serving northwest Florida and southwest Alabama as an affiliate of ABC and NBC.
+It is owned by Sinclair Broadcast Group alongside WFGX (channel 35)—an independent station with MyNetworkTV—and is co-managed with WPMI-TV (channel 15) and WJTC (channel 44).

 WEAR-TV and WFGX share studios—which also house master control and some internal operations for WPMI-TV and WJTC—on Mobile Highway (US 90) in unincorporated Escambia County, Florida (with a Pensacola mailing address); WEAR-TV's transmitter is located in unincorporated Baldwin County, Alabama (northeast of Robertsdale).
-Weekday newscasts and any remaining operations for "NBC 15" that were once part of WPMI-TV prior to October 20, 2025, remain in Mobile at the studios of WPMI and WJTC.
+Weekday newscasts and any remaining operations for "NBC 15" that were once part of WPMI-TV prior to October 20, 2025, remain in Mobile, Alabama, at the studios of WPMI and WJTC.

 Although WEAR-TV's call letters represent both the words "wear" and "ear", the station spells out its calls as "W-E-A-R", rather than any word.